Filene's: History

-Early history
+Origins

 The precursor of the main company was a store opened in 1881 by William Filene.
 Filene was a German Jewish immigrant from Posen, Prussia (now Poznań in Poland).
 He immigrated to Boston in 1848.
 Although William Filene is credited with creating Filene's, it was his sons, Edward Filene and Abraham Lincoln Filene, who expanded the business greatly.
 Edward and Lincoln were two of the best known businessmen in America and were responsible for converting their father's clothing store into one of the largest department stores in the country.
 The two sons assumed management of the store in 1891 and inherited the store upon their father's death in 1901; by that the company was known as William Filene's Sons & Company.

-In 1908 Edward Filene opened the automatic bargain annex or Filene's Basement as a way to sell excess merchandise from the upstairs department store.
+In 1908, Edward Filene opened the automatic bargain annex or Filene's Basement as a way to sell excess merchandise from the upstairs department store.
 He also developed an automatic mark-down schedule to reduce the price of merchandise, used thereafter for decades.
 Edward's influence gave Filene's an early reputation as a customer oriented store with slogans like “money back if not satisfied.”

 A new main store, Filene's Department Store, was completed in 1912 in Boston on the corner of Washington and Summer streets, by Chicago architect Daniel Burnham as his last major project.
 By 1929 Filene's expanded the main building, converting the block around Washington, Summer, Hawley and Franklin streets into one department store.

 Filene's is also a founding member of the International Association of department stores in 1928, which is still active as of today.

-1929–1987: Ownership by Federated
+Establishment of Federated

 Also during 1929, Filene's joined Abraham & Straus and Lazarus as the founding members of Federated Department Stores.
 From the 1930s through 1990s Filene's continued expanding beyond New England with the country growing and adapting to new shopping malls.
 Filene's main rival company during this period was Jordan Marsh, whose main store, like Filene's, was located in Downtown Crossing in Boston, and was also making the transition, expanding into shopping malls.
 In 1947, the Filene's Basement trade-name was first applied to an annual bridal gown sale.
 Lines extending around the store made it famous.

-1988–2004: Ownership by May
+Acquisition by May

 In 1988, after the leveraged buyout of Federated Department Stores by Campeau Corp. of Toronto, Ontario, Canada, the division was sold to May Department Stores Co. along with Foley's of Houston.
 It was then that the Filene's and Filene's Basement trade-names were disassociated.
 In 1992, Filene's absorbed G. Fox & Co. of Hartford, Connecticut, and Steiger's in 1994, two other divisions of May Company.
 During the 1990s there was a doubling of the Filene's organization as May invested in new stores and variegated Filene's price and product assortments.
 In 2002 Filene's assumed operational control of the Kaufmann's stores in Ohio, Pennsylvania, West Virginia, and western New York state.